ImplFerris/pico-pico/README.md

 You can support this book by starring this project on [GitHub](https://github.com/ImplFerris/pico-pico) or sharing this book with others 😊

+## License

+The Pico Pico book(this project) is distributed under the following licenses:

+* The code samples and free-standing Cargo projects contained within this book are licensed under the terms of both the [MIT License] and the [Apache License v2.0].
+* The written prose contained within this book is licensed under the terms of the Creative Commons [CC-BY-SA v4.0] license.

 ### Disclaimer:

 The experiments and projects shared in this book have worked for me, but results may vary.
 I'm not responsible for any issues or damage that may occur while you're experimenting.
 Please proceed with caution and take necessary safety precautions.